dennis-sell/amharic-language-project/complete_project.md

 http://www.cs.indiana.edu/~gasser/AfLaT12/#(1) (this one is syntax)
 http://www.mt-archive.info/10/LREC-2010-Gasser.pdf

+#### Monolingual data

+#### Transliteration
+To start, I attempted to find bilingual data consisting of transliteration pairs.
+We extracted English-Amahric name pairs from [CCB's data](http://www.cis.upenn.edu/~ccb/data/transliteration/wikipedia\_names.gz), which were initially gathered from wikipedia.
+We extracted the english and amharic data and accounted for repeated data.
+This resulted in 86 name pairs, not enough for statistical transliteration model.
+We could not find other data sources, so we decided to make a simple non-statistical model from a informative source we found online (geez.xls).

+The source contained a mapping from Amharic symbols to english syllables.
+We extraced and cleaned up the relevant data, replaced a few symbols from the IPA with english letters (i.e. "ʃ" ==> "sh"), etc. This is a simplistic method, but given the richness of Amharic syllables as compared to other Semitic writing systems like Arabic or Hebrew, this was unneeded.

+Sample Output with Original English Names:
+ - "Jerald Ford" ==> "Gerald Ford"
+ - "Nelsen Mandela" ==> "Nelson Mandela"
+ - "Hadis Alemajehu" ==> "Haddis Alemayehu"

 ####Twitter Presence
 Users of Amharic are concentrated in two regions of the wrold: Amhara and the United States.
 Given this context, two Twitter stream scrapes were run:
 #####Location Query